Looking For A Fast Coffee Maker? Check Out How Quick These 5 Are!

 Summed up in about three easy steps: pour in hot water and grounds, steep for two minutes, press and voila!

 All in all, this process takes about seven minutes - four to five minutes to heat your water and grind your beans, and then two minutes of steeping time - but compared to many other manual methods it’s both fast and simple.

 However, with a brew time at about seven minutes, the French press is the slowest of the fastest.
 Additionally, though it’s easier than the AeroPress, it still isn’t quite as convenient as the one-push automatic brewers.

-- At $24, the Colorful Brew is the least expensive coffee maker on the list.
+- The least expensive coffee maker on the list

 - Makes a rich and well bodied cup of coffee.